Brendonovich/webdirections-2023/slides.md

 - Managing state, field validation, submitting can be annoying
   - Especially when doing client processing for better UX
   - Hard to have good DX
--->
+- At Spacedrive we have a system that works fairly well
+- Instead of showing what we do, will build from the ground up
+- Hopefully by the end you'll be equipped to not tweet like this -->

 ---